Skip to content

 • Focus on materials and space

-Minimalism changed how people thought about art.
-It wasn't about telling stories.
+This new style changed how people thought about art.
+It wasn't about telling stories anymore.
 It was about the art itself.
-This was a big shift in art thinking.
+This was a big shift in the art world.

-New York City was the center of minimalism.
+New York City became the center of minimalism.
 Many artists lived and worked there.
 Galleries started showing minimalist art.
-This helped it become popular with art lovers.
+This helped it become popular with art lovers and collectors.

 Key Influences on the Development of Minimalism

-1. Abstract Expressionism: Minimalism was a response to this emotional style.
+1. Abstract Expressionism: Minimalism was a reaction to this emotional style.

-2. Bauhaus: This design school taught simple, useful design.
+2. Bauhaus: This design school taught simple, functional design.

 3. De Stijl: A Dutch movement that used simple shapes and colors.